dedouwe26/GAIL/README.md

 </ul>

 It now also has Networking with packets 🛜 and data saving with storage files 🗄️.
 And GAIL is built using <a href="https://github.com/dotnet/Silk.NET">Silk.NET</a>. <br/>
-There also is a <a href="https://github.com/dedouwe26/GAIL2D/">2D version</a> that i'm working on.

 When you find a bug 🪲 or when you have a question ❓, please add a new issue in the <a href="https://github.com/dedouwe26/issues">issues tab</a>.<br/>
 In the <a href="https://github.com/dedouwe26/GAIL/wiki">wiki</a> 📙 you can find resources and examples to help you learn GAIL.